 Now, Donald Trump earlier today at a rally actually said that I will accept the results of the election next month if I win.

-Just totally playing with them.
+Just totally playing with him.

 Look, my take is what I said earlier.